josheinhorn/weird-science/README.md

    ...
 ```

+Note that the base implementation of each step handles Exceptions as well as sets the internal state of the Experiment to the current Step.
+This will be extracted out of the individual steps in the future so implementers do not need to worry about such inner workings.

 ## The Steps
-As you can see from the example, there are a number of optional steps that users can define when using the out-of-the-box functionality.
+As you can see from the earlier example, there are a number of optional steps that users can define when using the out-of-the-box functionality.

 ### Control
-This is possibly the most important step -- it is the actual function that should run for this Experiment.
+This is possibly the most important step &mdash; it is the actual function that should run for this Experiment.
 Its result will be used to compare to each of the Candidates and will be returned as the final output.

 This Step runs for the Control.